 - Shea Butter locks water into the upper layers of the skin

 - Squalane acts as a natural emollient.
 It absorbs instantly through the skin’s deepest layers, relieving irritation and providing immediate and long-lasting hydration

 - Perilla Seed oil maintains the skin barrier to protect against water loss

 - Olive oil has unique balance of fatty acids and helps skin to retain nutrients

 - Jojoba esters combined with glycerin to increase skin hydration by more than 40%

-Need help choosing the right hand care products for you?
-Whether you want help choosing a hand cream for dry skin or a natural antibacterial hand wash, our team is happy to help.
+Need help choosing the right hand cream and hand wash if you have eczema?
+Whether you want help choosing a hand cream for dry skin or a natural antibacterial hand wash, our UK customer care team is happy to help.